 Recommendation A.4.
-Despite on-going recruitment and retention efforts, the KU Office of Public Safety is understaffed due to vacant police officer, security officer and dispatcher positions.
-Employing an inadequate number of officers for the level of need requires mandatory over-time work schedules and this may result in overworked and overstressed officers with impaired judgment.
-Reduce officer fatigue and associated public safety concerns by:
+Recommendations A.1-A.3 offer the potential for a reduction in PSO staff.
+Nonetheless, in recent years, despite on-going recruitment and retention efforts, the KU Office of Public Safety has been frequently understaffed due to vacant police officer, security officer and dispatcher positions.
+We recommend ongoing assessment of the necessary number of staff, as employing an inadequate number of officers to meet the level of need requires mandatory over-time work schedules and this may result in overworked and overstressed officers with impaired judgment.
+We recommend steps to reduce officer fatigue and associated public safety concerns by: